Introduction

 The Soul System

-OpenKoi includes an optional Soul System that tracks personality traits, preferences, and interaction styles.
-Over time, the agent adapts to your communication patterns:
+OpenKoi includes a Soul System that tracks personality traits, preferences, and interaction styles.
+The soul is the Sovereign layer — it frames every task with identity, values, and constraints.

 What OpenKoi Is Not